cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 Your response must:

+- **Start with the subject line on its own line, in this exact format:**
+  `SUBJECT: [your subject line here]`
+  The subject line must be under 60 characters, written like a tweet that makes someone stop scrolling.
+Lead with the hero number or the core tension.
+No "Mason" or issue number.
+No punctuation at the end.
+Examples: `$400K ARR.
+Two people.
+AI writes his tests now` / `He cut $200/month to zero.
+Here's the config` / `The classifier that killed three hours of daily triage`
+- **Then a blank line**
-- **Start with the pre-draft ANCHOR LIST HTML comment** (`<!-- ANCHOR LIST ...`) required by Section 5b
+- **Then start with the pre-draft ANCHOR LIST HTML comment** (`<!-- ANCHOR LIST ...`) required by Section 5b
 - Then start the HTML document with `<!DOCTYPE html`
 - End the HTML document with `</html>`
 - **Then emit the post-draft ANCHOR VERIFICATION HTML comment** (`<!-- ANCHOR VERIFICATION: ...`) required by Section 5b
 - Contain ZERO markdown fences
-- Contain ZERO text (other than the two required HTML comments) before or after the HTML
+- Contain ZERO text (other than the subject line, the two required HTML comments) before or after the HTML
 - Replace every `{{VARIABLE}}` with actual content
 - Meet the day-type word count target
 - Include mandatory hero number, Flow Block, source quote, pull quote, reply hook